biggestpleb/Arduino-Processing-RGB-LED-Beat-Detection/README.md

 generally give you more accurate beat detection.

 # Usage
-Shift-R or Shift-L to load settings from file
+Shift-R or Shift-L to load settings from file.
 Shift-S to save settings to file

 # Files